Discussion

 Implications of Findings

-The significant change of evidence measures in experimental conditions suggest dynamic factors influencing evidence accumulation.
-According to the Model of Pragmatic Information, novel, autonomous effects may decrease in detectability over time.
-This model may explain the observed volatility and highlights the potential of change of evidence measures for understanding temporal dynamics in micro-PK effects.
+The significant change of evidence measures for BF Energy and FFT amplitude sum in experimental conditions suggest dynamic factors influencing evidence accumulation patterns.
+This goes hand in hand with theories about decline effects in (parapsychologcial) science.
+E.g., the Model of Pragmatic Information suggests that novel, autonomous effects may decrease in detectability over time.
+It may explain the observed volatility and highlights the potential of change of evidence measures for understanding temporal dynamics in micro-PK effects.

 Conclusion